adreyfus-stripe/payment-flows/e-commerce/payment-intents-auto-conf/README.md

-# Creating a checkout page with Stripe Elements and Payment Intents
+# Creating a form and calculating sales tax for a user

-This is an example of an automatic confirmation Payment Intents integration
+This is an example on how to use Payment Intents to create a custom payment page.

 To run: